yoel123/yoel-java-swing-console/README.md

 i created this tool becuse java dosnt have its own cross platform console window. its also a good solution for using console programs outside of the java console.

-input and output is done witout system.out.print or scanner with system.in. its up to the devloper to do input and output. i have my own style you can see in these projects using my console framework.
+input and output is done whitout system.out.print or scanner with system.in. its up to the devloper to do input and output. i have my own style you can see in these projects using my console framework.